TOPSinfo/android_product_inventory/README.md

 # Description

-In the Welcome screen, You have two options for user application.
-You can continue as Dealer or you can continue as user.
-User can login or register mobile number.
+In the Welcome screen, You have two options in application, Where you can continue as Dealer or you can continue as User.
+User and Dealers can login or register mobile number.

 ##### User Type : Dealer